Snell Memorial Foundation

 The Snell Memorial Foundation is a nonprofit organization created to provide a high quality standard of safety for helmets.
 Founded in 1957, the foundation is named after William "Pete" Snell, a popular sports car racer who died in 1956 of head injuries he received when the racing helmet he wore failed to protect his head.
-A group of friends, scientists, physicians, and others joined together to create a group that would promote research and education as well as test and develop standards to improve the effectiveness of helmets.
+A group of friends, scientists, physicians, and others joined to create a group that would promote research and education as well as test and develop standards to improve the effectiveness of helmets.